ruintterra/spark-cassandra-connector/doc/14_data_frames.md

 SELECT TTL(v) as t, WRITETIME(t) FROM casscatalog.ksname.testTable WHERE k = -1"
 ```

-For writing there are specfic write options which can be used to assign WriteTime and TTL
+For writing there are specific write options which can be used to assign WriteTime and TTL
 ttl.
 These values can be set as either a literal value or a reference to a named column.

 Example using another column as ttl